Conn Legacy Society

 Regional Conn Legacy Society Events

-New this year, the Conn Legacy Society will also host two informal regional events.
-The first, held on Thursday, October 26, 2017, featured local historian Tom Owen, who narrated a motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.
-Photos may be viewed here.
+Each year, the Conn Legacy Society also hosts two informal regional events.
+Photos may be viewed here from the Fall 2017 motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.